jpeshwar02-prog/petlist-video/README.md

 # Pethub-site 🐎
-Next-level idea evolving from the PetList Tamil channel.
+Next-level project inspired by my PetList Tamil YouTube channel.
-⚠️ The real project name will only be revealed when the site goes live.
+⚠️ The official brand name will be revealed at launch — stay tuned!

 **PetList Tamil** is a responsive horse and farm listing platform tailored for Tamil Nadu.
 It showcases stallions, connects breeders and buyers, and showing services, events, and farm profiles.